-As shown in the previous section, during the initial mapping some computing nodes in each cluster have been preserved.
+As we have shown in the previous section, during the initial mapping some computing nodes in each cluster have been preserved for fault tolerance.
 When a node fails this function replace it by a free node of the same cluster.
-If none is available this function sorts again clusters, to take into consideration platform modifications, and replace the failed node by one available in the new sorted clusters list.
-This mechanism allows to keep tasks locality and a real time overview of the executing platform.
+If none is available this function sorts again clusters, to take into consideration platform's modifications, and replace the failed node by one available in the new sorted clusters list.
+This mechanism allows to keep tasks' locality and a real time overview of the executing platform.